Biden rallies for LGBTQ+ rights as he looks to shake off an uneven debate performance

 Michael Panzarella of Phoenix said he’s an independent voter and won his trip to the event by donating to an LGBTQ+ advocacy group.
 He called the debate “unfortunate” because “instead of discussing actual issues, we discuss wedge topics and stick with narratives that are false.”

-“A lot of LGBTQ students aren’t really being told their history,” Collins said.
-“We need monuments like this to understand where our country has been and where change needs to continue to happen.”
+“We need monuments like this to understand where our country has been and where change needs to continue to happen," Collins said.

 Biden's stance on LGBTQ+ issues has evolved throughout his decades of public service.